lebalz/smartphone-connector/README.md

 - `client_count` the count of client devices connected over a webbrowser to the server (e.g. Smartphones)
 - `room_member_count` count of other clients/scripts connected to this room.
 All these clients will receive the events of this room too.
 - `client_device` the first found device connected over a webbrowser with the same `device_id`
+- `client_devices` all devices connected over a webbrowser to the server

 ## Methods